elonguepee/devOpsCheatSheets/terraform/terraform-cheat-sheet.md

 Rules that are followed at certain points in a resources lifecylce.
 Such as create_before_destroy.
 Which will ensure that a new resource is created to replace the old one before it is destroyed.

 #### Data sources
-Allow Terraform to read attributes for resources that are provisions outside of terraform's control
+Allow Terraform to read attributes for resources that are provisions outside of terraform's control.

+#### Data Sources vs. Resources
+A data source can only be read from, while a resources is fully managed by Terraform and can be read, created, modified, etc.